 For all residency requirements and updates we highly recommend: such as: www.arcr.net or www.residencyincostarica.com and there are others too.

 The easiest? way is to fall in love and marry a Costa Rican.
-They recently have changed the divorce laws, so now, it no longer 3 years before one can file for the divorce.
-The government has cracked down a little on obvious "fake" marriages, so if you are serious, we suggest meeting your "soul mate" thru the few reputable and legit Costa Rican "introductory services" (such as www.spanisheyescostarica.com)
+They recently have changed the divorce laws, so now, its no longer 3 years before one can file for the divorce.
+The government has cracked down a little on obvious "fake" marriages, so if you are serious, we suggest meeting your "soul mate" thru the few reputable and legit Costa Rican "introductory services" .